msuhanov/regf/Windows registry file format specification.md

 0|4|Data segment offset|In bytes, relative from the start of the hive bins data

 ##### Data segment
 A data segment is stored in the *Cell data* field of a cell pointed by the *Data segment offset* field.
-Note that a single data segment has the maximum size of 16344 bytes (and a cell containing a data segment has an aligned size).
+A data segment has the maximum size of 16344 bytes.

+Data segments of a *Big data* record, except the last one, have the maximum size.

 ### Summary
 1. A *Base block* points to a root cell, which contains a *Key node*.